Iswaran charged 6 months after CPIB arrest: How the case unfolded

 PM Lee, in a letter, accepts Iswaran’s resignation and acknowledges the former minister’s decision to return his salary and allowances.

 “It is essential that I deal with such matters rigorously in accordance with the law.
 It is the right thing to do.
-We must uphold the integrity of the Party and the Government.
+We must uphold the integrity of the party and the Government.
 I am sure you understand the importance of doing so.
 Singaporeans expect no less,” says PM Lee.

 Jan 18

-Iswaran is charged in the State Court.
-His resignations as Transport Minister and West Coast GRC MP are announced, with the PMO releasing letters between the former minister and PM Lee.
+Iswaran is charged at the State Court.
+His resignations as transport minister and West Coast GRC MP are announced, with the PMO releasing letters between the former minister and PM Lee.